keu/docs/guides/airflow-passing-data-between-tasks.md

 ### Example DAG

-Building on the previous Covid example, you are now interested in getting all of the daily Covid data for a state and processing it.
+Building on the previous COVID example, you are now interested in getting all of the daily COVID data for a state and processing it.
 This case would not be ideal for XCom, but since the data returned is a small dataframe, it can be processed with Airflow.

 ```python
 from airflow import DAG